DavesThinkTank/Bally-Star-Trek/README.md

 ### Bug Fixes:
 - High scores of a million or more are now maintained, and displayed in the 6-digit displays(!)
 Previously, your score simply started over again at zero.

+### Version 2025.06 by Dave's Think Tank

+### Changes / Additions:
+- Light show added to Enterprise explosions and mini-game winners in Mini Games 1 and 2
+- Lamp self-test has been extended to include six light shows from the game - photon torpedoes, phasers, Enterprise explosions, mini-game winner lights, Enterprise computer "Working..." (match), attract mode lights

+### Bug Fixes:
+- Under some circumstances, B, A, L, L, or Y scored during photn torpedoes was being displayed at the switch but not in the middle BALLY lights.